CSO, CMSSF celebrate newest Guardians, engage BMT training staff

 |0

-This work, CSO, CMSSF celebrate newest Guardians, engage BMT training staff [Image 17 of 17], by Jonathan Mallard, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, CSO, CMSSF celebrate newest Guardians, engage BMT training staff, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.